The Persecution of the Jews

 Anti-Jewish riots took place throughout Germany.

 2000 Jews killed in Russian attacks over several areas of Russia.
 Up to 2500 killed in Odessa by organised mobs.

 There was much anti-Semitism in Russia. after WW1.
 They organised many pogroms, resulting in around 150,000 Jews murdered.

 In Nazi Germany, an event known as “Kristallnacht” took place.
 The Nazis murdered 100 Jews, burnt down their synagogues and ransacked their homes.
 Around 30,000 Jewish men arrested and deported to the death camps.
-This was the start of the “final solution” and set the well-oiled killing machine in operation.
-What resulted was the final death toll of over 6,000,000 Jews.
+This set the seeds for the well-oiled killing machine.
+What resulted was the final solution and death toll of over 6,000,000 Jews.

 Germany starts WW2 by invading Poland.
 The roundup of the Jews in the Warsaw ghetto takes momentum.
 Mass executions of Jews follow.

 The biggest single massacre of the Jews during the holocaust, to the said date, takes place in Kiev, Russia.
 In a place named Babi Yar.
 On 30 September 1941, the Nazis executed over 33,000 Jews.

 In that same year, in October, known as the “Odessa massacre”, over 50,000 Jews slaughtered.